The History Press

 The History Press is a British publishing company specialising in the publication of titles devoted to local and specialist history.
-It claims to be the United Kingdom's largest independent publisher in this field, publishing approximately 300 books per year and with a backlist of over 12,000 titles.
+It identifies itself as the United Kingdom's largest independent publisher in this field, publishing approximately 300 books per year and with a backlist of over 12,000 titles.

 Created in December 2007, The History Press integrated core elements of the NPI Media Group within it, including all existing published titles, plus all the future contracts and publishing rights contained in them.
 At the time of founding, the imprints included Phillimore, Pitkin Publishing, Spellmount, Stadia, Sutton Publishing, Tempus Publishing and Nonsuch.

 History

 The roots of The History Press's publishing heritage can be traced back to 1897 when William Phillimore founded a publishing business which still carries his name, however the company itself evolved from the amalgamation of multiple smaller publishing houses in 2007 that formed part of the NPI Media Group.
 The largest component of the NPI Media Group was Tempus Publishing, founded by Alan Sutton in 1993.

 Tempus Publishing's early years were spent producing local history titles, principally books of old photographs depicting towns and villages throughout the UK.
 Tempus Publishing later opened offices in both the US and Europe, although these are no longer in use today by The History Press.

 During the 1990s, the list diversified in a number of directions.
 Tempus Publishing produced their first books on archaeology, as well as books on more general history subjects.
 The organisation became a leading publisher of transport material including maritime history.

 Local history remained the bedrock of Tempus Publishing with (at the time of amalgamation into The History Press) over 1500 titles now published.
 Tempus Publishing ceased operations in 2007 at the same time as the formation of The History Press and thereafter became an imprint.

 THP Ireland is the award-winning Irish imprint of The History Press Group.
 Based in Dublin, it publishes a wide range of books including history, current affairs, biography, photography and historical fiction.

 In 2017 the heritage Pitkin Publishing imprint series was sold to Pavilion Books.